KohakuBlueleaf/HakuBooru/README.md

 3. **Select Posts:**
    - Query posts based on specific tags, ratings, and scores to filter content.
+   - In here we utilize the API provided by Peewee, refer to the [official documentations](https://docs.peewee-orm.com/en/latest/peewee/querying.html#selecting-multiple-records) for more information.

 ```python
 from hakubooru.dataset import get_post_by_tags, get_tag_by_name, Post